Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 If you don't have a compatible CUDA runtime at all, the fallback CPU wheel is used.
 So far, so good.

-However, consider now a system with an older package manager that does not support variants.
+However, consider a system with an older package manager that does not support variants.
 Independently of the presence of CUDA runtime, all variant wheels are ignored there, and the CPU-only fallback is installed.
 However, this is not the most optimal solution.
 Prior to introducing variants, the published wheels may have featured both CUDA and CPU support (even if for a single CUDA version).

 This is where the null variant comes in.
 Consider the following instead.

 <figure>
-<figcaption>Listing 4.
-Example wheel variant filenames, with a null variant and a fallback regular wheel, in order of preference</figcaption>

 ```rust
 torch-2.8.0-cp313-cp313-manylinux_2_28_x86_64-cu129.whl